StephenWhittington/Fullstack-Milestone-Project/README.md

     * I then went to Heroku settings clicked on Config Vars and added my `AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, EMAIL_ADDRESS,EMAIL_PASSWORD, HOSTNAME_HEROKU, SECRET_KEY, STRIPE_PUBLISHABLE and STRIPE_SECRET`.

-    * These are also hidden by a `.env` file in my repository.
+    * These are also ignored and hidden by a `.env` file in my workspace.

 I can confirm that there are no differences from the deployed and the development version.